risingwavelabs/risingwave-docs/versioned_docs/version-1.0.0/sql/commands/sql-create-source.md

 ## Supported formats

-When creating a source, specify the format in the `ROW FORMAT` section of the `CREATE SOURCE` or `CREATE TABLE` statement.
+When creating a source, specify the data and encoding formats in the `FORMAT` and `ENCODE` section of the `CREATE SOURCE` or `CREATE TABLE` statement.

 ### Avro